 Thailand's Ministry of Foreign Affairs has issued a statement deploring foreign media who allegedly misreported the number of Thais gathered to mourn the death of King Bhumibol Adulyadej.

-not to broadcast entertainment programmes for a month.
-However the BBFC and Al Jazeera news channels were subjected to additional censorship in that any news items reporting on Thailand were blacked out with a card announcing that Programming will
+were told not to broadcast entertainment programmes for a month.
+However the BBFC and Al Jazeera news channels were subjected to additional censorship in that any news items reporting on Thailand were blacked out with a card announcing that Programming will return shortly.

 BBC correspondent Jonathan Head confirmed their coverage about Thailand had been blocked in the country several times ever since.
 Head told news company Khaosod: